rsksmart/devportal/docs/04-resources/06-guides/powpeg/pegout/metamask.md

 **Step 6: Send transaction**

-Confirm the information, click 'Send' in 2-Way Peg App and then  click 'Confirm' in MetaMask.
+Confirm the information, click 'Send' in PowPeg App and then  click 'Confirm' in MetaMask.
 ​
 ![Click to send pegout transaction](/img/resources/powpeg/pegout-min-and-max-values.png)